Best CS:GO crosshair

 The most used colors are (bright) green, cyan, pink, and yellow.
 If you do opt for a color that can easily get lost in the scenery of the game, it can be a good idea to add outlines to your crosshair.

-A lot of people are wondering what the best CS:GO pro crosshair is, but the truth is that there is no best pro crosshair.
-The pros do of course follow certain guidelines (they almost all use style 4, for example) but it’s impossible to just point at one given crosshair and say ‘that one!’.
+A lot of people are wondering what the best CS2 pro crosshair is, but the truth is that there is no best pro crosshair.
+The pros do of course follow certain guidelines (they almost all use the same style, for example) but it’s impossible to just point at one given crosshair and say ‘that one!’.

 We did ‘average out’ the most used values and came to the following crosshair: style 4, outlines 0, dot 0, color 1 (green), gap -3, thickness 0, size 2.